User Studies for Digital Library Development

-The philosophy behind my syndicated newspaper column “Hometown Heritage” is to help people preserve the heritage of their communities–the “real,” physical communities, like rural towns and city neighborhoods with strong identities–that seems to have been lost as American life has moved ever faster, and onward.
+The philosophy behind “Hometown Heritage” is to help people preserve the heritage of their communities–the “real,” physical communities, like rural towns and city neighborhoods with strong identities.
+That seems to have been lost as American life has moved ever faster, and onward.
 This involves helping folks understand in simple terms how they can keep their communities alive by through collaborative oral history projects, DIY historic preservation, community museums and the like.

 Many times, folks just need help getting started with good resources and connections for making these memories sustainable and archival for future generations.
 One positive thing about our current economy is that we’re all remembering how important community is to our livelihoods and the preservation of our cultural heritage.
 It’s not just the purview of folks with money, ornate houses or preservation credentials.

-My readers, have been such an inspiration to me since the column began in spring 2008.
+My fellow collaborators have been such an inspiration to me since the Hometown Heritage column and social network in spring 2008.
 I feel so grateful and honored every time someone tells me that they appreciate my “Hometown Heritage” column.
-You have given me the courage to try something new.
+You have given me the courage to try new things.
 I hope that together we will continue to inspire even more communities to value and protect their own heritage.
-If you would like to see my syndicated column about how to preserve the heritage of your community in your local paper, call 318-527-0709 or e-mail me at email@example.com.
-Thanks for reading!

 This publication features the usual training and research articles.
 A few were written by a promising student journalist named Kevin Clarkston.
 I was lucky enough to teach Kevin in a Feature Writing class at Northwestern and then have him as a practicum student at NCPTT.
 One of his articles features the new Preservation Today social media experiment I’ve been working on.